bi-sdal/dockerfiles/README.md

         - `git submodule update`
 - or you can run `git clone --recursive git@github.com:bi-sdal/dockerimages.git`

-# Getting (fetch/merge) all changes in submodles

-assumes you want to update the checkout to the `master` branch
+# Making changes to the repository (not the submodules)

-`git submodule update --remote --merge`

-# Getting the `diff` by showing submodule log
+- Make edits like before

-`git diff --submodule`
+- `git add`

-# Update everything

-`git submodule foreach git pull origin master`

-# AHHH!!!
-Just bring me to master

-`git submodule foreach git checkout master && git submodule foreach git pull origin master`

-# Pushing and Pulling
+- `git commit -m ''`

-- `git pull --recurse-submodules=yes origin master`
+- `git push origin master`

+# Making changes to one of the submodules

+- `cd` into the submodule
-- `git push --recurse-submodules=on-demand origin master`
+- `git checkout master`
+- make changes and add/commit like a normal repository
+- update submodule references (TODO)

 # What's in here?